Chemical Reaction Rates

 Basic Concepts

-- Reaction rate: The change in the concentration of reactants or products over time.
+- Reaction rate: The change in the concentration of reactants or products per unit time.

-- Rate constant: A proportionality constant in the rate law that depends on temperature, solvent, and other factors.
+- Rate constant (k): A proportionality constant in the rate law that depends on temperature, solvent, and other factors.
+It reflects the intrinsic reactivity of the system.

-- Order of reaction: The sum of the exponents of the reactant concentrations in the rate law.
+- Order of reaction: The sum of the exponents (m + n in the example above) of the reactant concentrations in the rate law.
+This indicates the overall dependence of the rate on reactant concentrations.

 Equipment and Techniques